top of page

 Experience words and music from around the globe at the World Poetry Salon, a new series presented in partnership with Limelight Poetry, a local nonprofit dedicated to promoting world poetry.
 Each event features readings by a celebrated poet set to live music by a musician of the same cultural background.

-This salon will feature a reading by poet Victoria Chang accompanied by musician yuniya edi kwon.
-A printout will be available for attendees to follow along with Chang's poetry during the reading.
-Following the reading, Chang will be interviewed by event host Patricio Ferrari.
+This salon will feature a reading by Luljeta Lleshanaku accompanied by musician Nava Dunkelman.
+A printout will be available for attendees to follow along with Lleshanaku's poetry during the reading.
+Following the reading, Lleshanaku will be interviewed by event host Patricio Ferrari.

 Reserve